Yoobe/nba-hpprime/README.md

 - Angle : Shot angle in degree.
 Use 0-9 and .
 - Velocity : Stenght of the shoot in m/s.
 Use 0-9 and .

+## Todo

+- 2 players mode
+- Add wind parameter
+- Cleaner UI and animations
+- use KB or Touch to provide inputs instead of entering values (like console)

 ## Authors

 This is an educational puspose project.